YouGov-Data/covid-19-tracker/README.md

 # Imperial College London YouGov Covid 19 Behaviour Tracker Data Hub

-4th December 2020: Data collection is currently paused but we hope to begin again soon.
+16th December 2020: Data collection has started again today, we expect datafiles to come through from w/c 21st December.
+This will continue for another 8 fortnightly waves for 15 copuntries taking us to the end of March 2021.

 This is the data repository for the Imperial College London YouGov Covid 19 Behaviour Tracker Data Hub.